Skip to content

 <div>

 <span>{on ?
-'ON' : 'OFF'}</span>
+"ON" : "OFF"}</span>

 <button onClick={() => toggle()}>TOGGLE</button>